daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 4: Just a Bit Mad
 * Rang 5: Weird Science Breakthrough
 * Rang 6: Incredible Feat of Science
-* Rang 6: Inventor ou Defensive Field
+* Rang 6: Inventor ou Champ défensif

 **Intrusions du MJ:** Creations get out of control.
 Side effects cannot always be predicted.
 Weird science terrifies people and can draw the media.
 When a device created ou modified by weird science is depleted, it detonates.